SAP-samples/btp-aws-ppe-detection-ehs/Documentation/Step6-Configure-Decisions-Part1/README.md

-## Create SAP Build Process Automation - Decisions Project
-In this section, you will configure SAP Business Rule project which will be used to determine which business action should be executed for an event.
-Additionally, based on your scenario you can create decision tables and business rules.
+In this section, you will configure SAP Build Process Automation project where a Decision will be used to determine which business action should be executed for an event.
+You will also configure a decision table in the decision project.

 ### 1. Create SAP Build Process Automation Project